AsmaaIR/java-topics/README.md

 #### LinkedList:

-The LinkedList class provides the functionality of the linked list data structure (use a doubly linked list to store the elements).
+The LinkedList class provides the functionality of the linked list data structure (use a doubly linked list to store the elements). <br>
   <img src="https://github.com/AsmaaIR/JavaCollections/blob/master/assets/linkedlist-1.png" width="700" />

 * contain duplicate elements.